thixotropist/ghidra_import_tests/content/en/docs/overview/glossary.md

 toolchain
 : A toolchain is an assembly of cross-compiler, linker, loader, and sysroot, plus a default set of options and switches for each component.
-Different toolchains might share a gcc crosscompiling but be configured for different platforms - building a kernel image, building `libc.so``, or building an executable application.
+Different toolchains might share a gcc crosscompiler but be configured for different platforms - building a kernel image, building `libc.so`, or building an executable application.

 workspace
 : An environment that provides mappings between platforms and toolchains.
 If you want to build an executable for a given platform, just name that platform on the command line